lambda-11235/lambda-calc/README.md

 # Lambda Calculus

 A simple implementation of the untyped lambda calculus.
-This implementation uses lexically scoped variables as well lazy evaluation.
-My primary motivation for doing this project is to explore the implementation details of these two language features.
-The interpreter is implemented as a REPL that allows declarations to be made at the top level.
+It is implemented as an interpreter.
+The interpreter evaluates expressions to either normal form, or through a certain number of function applications, whichever is shorter.

 ## Syntax